RajeshReddyG/PaymentProcessorAPI/README.md

 ***
 The payment gateway that should be used to process each payment follows the next set of business rules
-- a) If the amount to be paid is less than £20, use ICheapPaymentGateway.
+a.
+If the amount to be paid is less than £20, use ICheapPaymentGateway.
-- b) If the amount to be paid is £21-500, use IExpensivePaymentGateway if available.
+b.
+If the amount to be paid is £21-500, use IExpensivePaymentGateway if available.
 Otherwise, retry only once with ICheapPaymentGateway.
-- c) If the amount is > £500, try only PremiumPaymentService and retry up to 3 times in case payment does not get processed
+c.
+If the amount is > £500, try only PremiumPaymentService and retry up to 3 times in case payment does not get processed
-- d) Store/update the payment and payment state entities created previously once the processing is completed.
+d.
+Store/update the payment and payment state entities created previously once the processing is completed.

 ## DB Creation